03 May How Your Clothes Can Affect Your Skin

 Struggling with a dry skin condition?
 Read on to find out how the fabrics you wear can be affecting it…

-Has anyone ever mentioned to you the importance of the fabrics that you choose to wear?
+Has anyone ever mentioned to you the importance of the fabrics you choose to wear on your skin?
 Usually your focus is on feeling comfortable and so you generally turn to loose clothing as they allow your skin to breathe as opposed to tight clothes, which can cause sweating and irritate the skin.
-Along with how fitted your clothes are, the type of material that is worn is important to consider too as certain fabrics can be irritating and make you feel itchier.
+Along with how fitted your clothes are, the type of material that is worn is important to consider too as certain fabrics can be irritating and make your skin feel itchier.

 So which fabrics should you avoid?